rohancs/dbs_spreadsheet/README.md

         Map of Cells that are referenced by other Cells.
 This is used to detect other potential cells that can be resolved

 * Expression Resolution Engine:<br />
-    Using Javascript script engine to evaluate expressions to get values
+    Using Javascript script engine to evaluate expressions to get cell values

 * Processing Queue:<br />
     This queue is used to keep track of cells that can potentially be resolved to values